How to Create and Launch Your Own Cryptocurrency: a Step-by-Step Guide

 Announcement Of Launch

-Next, you'll have to register your coin in exchanges of your choice.
+Next, you'll have to register your coin in exchanges of your choice (like, Binance).
 After registration has been completed successfully — it's time now for announcing publicly both locally and internationally through various social media channels.
 Social media platforms can help spread the word even further via influential people endorsing cryptocurrency launches on such mediums.

 Public Listing And Initial Distribution